dkedar7/fast_dash/docs/User guide/build.md

 Whereas the `@fastdash` decorator deploys our app when defining our functions (eagerly), the `FastDash` class objects are equivalent to Flask's server objects, allowing us to deploy our app later (lazily). `FastDash` objects must be explicitly told to `.run()` to deploy them.
 We'll understand these differences better throughout the remainder of this document.

 !!! note
-    Both the `@fastdash`` decorator and the `FastDash`` class objects are functionally equivalent.
+    Both the `@fastdash` decorator and the `FastDash` class objects are functionally equivalent.
 The `@fastdash` decorator is built on top of the `FastDash` class.
 That means any argument valid for `FastDash` object initialization can also be specified to `@fastdash`.

     Using decorators is a very convenient way to give additional abilities to a function, the callback function in our case.
 It also allows us to add various automations, like instant deployments!

-Let's first understand how to build Fast Dash apps using the `@fastdash` decorator and then extend these ideas to the `FastDash` class.
+Let's first understand how we can build Fast Dash apps using the `@fastdash` decorator and then extend these ideas to the `FastDash` class.

 ### 1. `@fastdash` decorator

 #### What's a decorator?

 In a nutshell, Python decorators are function wrappers that enrich the functionality of Python functions.
 [Here's](https://realpython.com/primer-on-python-decorators/) an in-depth write-up on Python decorators, what they are, and how to build them.
-But all we need to know for now is that decorators are Python functions that wrap other functions to give them extra functionality.
+All we need to know for now is that decorators are Python functions that wrap other functions to give them extra functionality.

 The `@fastdash` decorator is also just a function (read more here about the implementation in the [Modules](../api.md) section) that takes the callback function as the first argument and designs a web app around it.
 But instead of explicitly specifying the callback function as the first argument, we use this syntax instead: